Beacon: For defensive communications (historical)

 In the Nordic countries, hill forts and beacon networks were important for warning against invasions.
 In Sweden and Finland, these beacons, known as vårdkasar or bötar, formed an extensive coastal warning system from the Late Iron Age and through the Middle Ages.
 Beacons were strategically placed on high ground for visibility, constructed from tar-rich wood to ensure bright flames.
 They were mentioned in medieval laws like Upplandslagen and described by Swedish writer Olaus Magnus in 1555 as tools for mobilising armed defenders during crises.
 In Finland, similar beacons called vainovalkeat ("persecution fires") or vartiotulet ("guard fires") warned settlements of raids.

 In Wales, the Brecon Beacons were named for beacons used to warn of approaching English raiders.
 In England, the most famous examples are the beacons used in Elizabethan England to warn of the approaching Spanish Armada.
-Many hills in England were named Beacon Hill after such beacons.
+Many hills in England were named Beacon Hill (or Beacon Fell) after such beacons, including Beacon Fell, Cumbria and Beacon Fell, Lancashire.
 In England the authority to erect beacons originally lay with the King and later was delegated to the Lord High Admiral.
 The money due for the maintenance of beacons was called Beaconagium and was levied by the sheriff of each county.
 In the Scottish borders country, a system of beacon fires was at one time established to warn of incursions by the English.
 Hume and Eggerstone castles and Soltra Edge were part of this network.

 In Spain, the border of Granada in the territory of the Crown of Castile had a complex beacon network to warn against Moorish raiders and military campaigns.
 Due to the progressive advance of the borders throughout the process of the Reconquista, the entire Spanish geography is full of defensive lines of castles, towers and fortifications, visually connected to each other, which served as fortified beacons.
 Some examples are the Route of the Vinalopó castles or the distribution of the castles in Jaén.

-Ceremonial Use
+Ceremonial use

+The Platinum Jubilee Beacon at Seaford, East Sussex in June 2022.

 In later centuries, advancements in technology, such as the telegraph, rendered beacon systems obsolete for rapid communication.
 The use of such beacons transitioned from practical communication to symbolic and ceremonial roles, where the lighting of beacons was repurposed to mark significant national events.

 Beacons were lit across the United Kingdom to celebrate Queen Victoria's Diamond Jubilee in 1897, Queen Elizabeth II's Platinum Jubilee in 2022, and to commemorate events such as the 70th anniversary of VE Day, and the 80th anniversary of the D-Day landings in 2024.

 South Korea maintains a daily ceremonial beacon lighting at Namsan Beacon Mound in Seoul, where visitors witness a reenactment of the traditional bongsu ceremony, which historically signaled emergencies.